bartosz-zasada/use-case-executor/doc/04-toolkit.md

 #### Pros:
 * The code of your controllers gets as close to natural language as possible
-* If you choose to use the Universal Action of the Controller, you don't need your own controllers at all, if everything related to executing the Use Case can be handled with the proper configuration of Input and Response Processors
+* If you choose to use the Universal Action of the Controller, you don't need your own controllers at all, if everything related to executing the Use Case can be handled with proper configuration of Input and Response Processors

 #### Cons:
 * Too much magic obfuscates the way in which your controller code works, making the code harder to understand for people